Jean Segura Player Props: Marlins vs. Giants

 Jean Segura At The Plate

-- He has scored a run in five of 16 games so far this year.
+- He has scored a run in five of 17 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.